DiamondLightSource/ulims-json-schemas/docs/readme.md

 There are six steps, in summary:

-1. Create a schema folder inside schema root (the "schemas" folder)
+1. Create a folder inside the schema root.
+Folder "schemas" is the root of this repository.
+Folders in "schemas" exist and new schema folders will need to be inside the most suitable location by the end of step 6.

 2. Inside that new folder create a "current.json" file with "title" and $id matching an exact pattern based on path in root.